Interventional Radiology Procedures

 Chemoembolization is a palliative treatment for tumors found in the liver.
 This can be a tumor that started in the liver (primary liver cancer or hepatoma) or a liver tumor that has metastasized (spread) from another area of the body.
 These tumors often cannot be destroyed by chemotherapy given into the veins, radiation or surgery.

 Radiofrequency ablation (RFA) is a procedure performed by interventional radiologists that uses heat to destroy tumor cells.
+It affects only the tumor and not the surrounding tissues and is used in tumors that cannot be destroyed by radiation, surgery or chemotherapy.

 Transjugular Intrahepatic Portosystemic Shunt (TIPS)